nathan-osman/george-the-dev-bot-js/README.md

 ### Usage Instructions

 In order to use the bot, you will need an active account on the Stack Exchange network with enough reputation to use chat.
 You will also need [PhantomJS](http://phantomjs.org) installed.
+(PhantomJS 2.0+ is currently required.)

 1. Copy the `config.js.default` to `config.js`